Description of the HTTP API

 {"error":{"code":"EC_AUTH_FAILED"}}

-2.Get the information about the threat with ID = 1:
+2.Get information about the threat having the ID = 1 identifier:

 Request: